Mobile Sports Massage In York – Expert Therapy At Home

 The other common cause of neck and shoulder pain is stress or anxiety.
 This can cause you to shrug your shoulders, clench your jaw or grind your teeth.
 Many people have this along with poor posture, which can lead to a lot of pain that causes headaches, migraines and poor sleep.

 If you have pain in your buttocks, also known as your glutes, it can often lead to pain elsewhere.
 This is because the buttocks are actually 3 different muscles known as the gluteus maximus, gluteus medius and gluteus minimus.
 These three muscles work together to lift your torso after bending forward at the waist.
 Walking, especially uphill, and jogging can lead to tight muscles, inflammation and even knots in your buttocks.
 But if you spend a lot of time sitting down they become shortened and weak due to the position you are in.
-This means that they have to work harder just to do their job, so other muscles have to assist them.
-This means you might also have lower back pain, pain in your hips or pain in your hamstrings.
+This means that they have to work harder just to do their job, so other muscles have to assist them, which can result in lower back pain, pain in your hips or pain in your hamstrings.

 Limited flexibility in your calf muscles, particularly the gastrocnemius and soleus, is a common cause of calf pain.
 These are at the back of your lower leg and can become tight and sore even from a sedentary lifestyle.
 Long periods sitting down puts your calves in a shortened position which can lead to pain in your feet.
 Ill-fitting or unsupportive footwear can also be a contributing factor.
 Exercise, running or walking uphill can make things worse and result in knots, inflammation or even strains.
 Issues that cause calf pain can also affect your walking action which can lead to developing pain in your shins.
 If left untreated this could go on to cause shin splints which can be a chronic and painful condition.